 Despite many attempts to extinguish it throughout recorded history, pagan cultures, such as that of the Norse in Old World Scandinavia, endure today.
-This post explores the old Norse culture and mythology at an introductory level, as well as compares it to depictions in American popular culture.
+This post explores the old Norse culture and mythology at an introductory level, as well as compares them to depictions in American popular culture.

 I will preface this feature with knowledge that I want to share about the Vikings.